nkashyap14/Zettelkasen/Zettelkasten/REST.md

 # REST

 - Stands for Representational State Transfer
+- Not a [[protocol]] but a design philosophy building on principles of HTTP
 - Defines an API architectural style
 - Heavily relies on [[HTTP]] [[Protocol|protocol]]
 - Utilized for communication between client programs and [[server|web servers]]